markd2/snibbage/README.md

       - calls that handler's ServeHTTP
     - can think of a Go web app as a _chain_ of ServeHTTP methods being called one after anohter
-  - All incoming hTTP requests are served in their own goroutine.
+  - All incoming HTTP requests are served in their own goroutine.
     - so for busy servers, it's very likely that the code in or called by your handlers will e running concurrently.
-    - beware of racesl
+    - beware of races
       - blogpost: https://www.alexedwards.net/blog/understanding-mutexes